soybuddha/whisky-pick/README.md

 <br>

 ### Support deeplinking
-On each route, the main `container` checks for any prerequisite data in state tree.
+On each route, the main `container` checks for any prerequisite data in the state tree.
 If the data is not present, the `container` fires the initial `action` to fetch it first, essentially the paragraph listed under **State Management**.

 <br>